MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 Developers can then `LoadLibrary("bin\encrypt-" + cpu + ".dll")` to get the appropriate binary for their process at runtime.

 Typically, neutral packages have no per-architecture content, but they can.
 There are limits to what one can do (e.g. you could make a Notepad package containing notepad.exe compiled for x86 + x64 + arm + arm64 but **appxmanifest.xml** can only declare `<Application Executable=...>` pointing to one of them).
 Given that there are bundles that let you install only the needed bits, this is a very uncommon thing to do.
-It's not illegal, just advanced.
+It's not illegal, just advanced and exotic.

 Also, `Architecture=x86` (or x64|arm|arm64) doesn't mean the package only contains executable code for the specified architecture.
 It's just the overwhelmingly common case.